|Map for the invasion of England in 1688|

 On 30/9 November Dartmouth reported the wind had been blowing between north and N.N.E. most of the night, and that he unmoored at 04:00 AM.
 Since then he sailed with Ebb and the wind S.S.E., and hoped to clear the Galloper.
 That same day the fleet anchored at 06:00 PM, 'The Naze bearing W. and Balzy church N.W.', the wind due east13.
 The place of anchorage was put more precise by Collins as: 'between Sledway and the Longsand head, the Naze bearing West and the church of Bawdsey (N.E. of Felixstowe) N.W. half N.' He also pointed out that the Katherine Yacht was sent east; the Kitchen Yacht south and the Saudados north.

 The English fleet then most probably did not move at all from 31/10 till 3/13 November and did not get to The Galloper due to adverse winds, see Collins' remark below about weathering the sands.
 The end-result of all these preparations and maneuvers was that the fleet was not in a good position to intercept the Dutch.
 The cause why it did not sail earlier to achieve this position was its weakness.
 It was too small and its ships were not sea worthy enough for the season.
 Dartmouth probably knew both.
-The poor quality of the ships would be proven in the few weeks after the landing.
+The poor condition of the ships would be proven in the few weeks after the landing.